jos2k4/ToDo_plusplus/README.md

-# ToDo++ is a simple todo program.
-The Reason why we develope this is to strengthen our skills in C so don't judge us too hard :)
+# ToDo++ — a C-based todo program built as a learning project to improve our programming skills.

 Watch our progress so far: